Table of Contents

 - Make note of how reviewers are writing about the individual or incident that took place.
 TikTok and other social media apps tend to have a younger audience, so it can be easy to identify which reviews were part of the review bombing and which reviews are genuine.
 Some of the reviews from our client’s review bombing incident even stated that they “came here from the TikTok video.”
 Statements like this will be very useful when it comes to attempting to remove negatives, so keep an eye out for them.

 - Gather a team to begin identifying and flagging reviews that came from the review bombing.
 This team can be composed of trusted employees, friends, or family members with an account on the targeted review site.
 You’ll want to specify the date and time that the review bombing started to help narrow down the list of negatives your team will need to flag.
 You’ll still need to follow appropriate guidelines when it comes to requesting employees to take on this task (i.e. employees should not feel forced or in fear for their job security if they choose not to participate in flagging).
 Likewise, don’t offer incentives to friends or family for flagging a review, as this could negatively affect your reputation as well.

 Under an active review bomb attack, making the wrong move can reflect poorly on your online reputation, so you’ll want to carefully evaluate each suggestion to decide what will be best for your business as a whole.

 Need Help With Your Online Reputation?

-Online reputation management can help to optimize your review sites, gather new reviews, and give you the tools to fight future review bomb attacks.
-To learn more about what ORM can do for your business, contact Go Fish Digital to get started today!
+Our online reputation management team can help to optimize your review sites, gather new reviews, and give you the tools to fight future review bomb attacks.
+To learn more about what online reputation management can do for your business, contact Go Fish Digital to get started today!